MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

 $$

 ### Proof of Optimality
-- Claim $|A|$ is a compatible set of jobs that is the larget possible in _any_ set of mutually compatible jobs
+- Claim $|A|$ is a compatible set of jobs that is the largest possible in _any_ set of mutually compatible jobs
 - Proof by contradiction that there's no "better" solution at each step of the algorithm
   - need to define "better", and what a step is in terms of the progress of the algorithm
   - order the output in terms of increasing finish time for a measure of progress
-- Finishing time of a jon $r$ selected by $A$ must be less than or equal to the finishing time of a job $r$ selected by any other algorithm
+- Finishing time of a job $r$ selected by $A$ must be less than or equal to the finishing time of a job $r$ selected by any other algorithm
 - Let $O$ be an optimal set of jobs.
 We will show that $|A| = |O|$
 - Let $i_1, i_2, \mathellipsis, i_k$ be the set of jobs in $A$ in order of finishing time
 - Let $j_1, j_2, \mathellipsis, j_m$ be the set of jobs in $O$ in order of $m \geq k$